cision/rover-ui/CONTRIBUTING.md

 At any time you can see what generators we have configured using `hygen help`.

+### Component-writing guidelines

+- Most components should be ["dumb", a.k.a "presentational"](https://www.digitalocean.com/community/tutorials/react-smart-dumb-components#:~:text=What%20Makes%20a%20Component%20Smart,focus%20solely%20on%20the%20UI.).
+- Most components should render smaller components, and keep styling at each level to a minimum.
+- Let consumers pass in custom `children` nodes when possible, so they can compose custom experiences.
+- Let consumers pass arbitrary extra props that are applied to the outermost rendered DOM element or React component.
+(This is super helpful for consumer-added styles, custom data attributes, and accessibility props.)
+- Sometimes it's developer-friendly to provide some state management, e.g. open/closed panels or valid/invalid inputs.
+In those cases, export dumb components first, then add a smart component with the prefix "Easy".
+See [EasyDropdown](https://github.com/cision/rover-ui/blob/master/src/components/EasyDropdown/EasyDropdown.tsx)
+- For legibility, we prefer composing Components by passing React nodes as props, rather than other forms of function composition.
+- We use TypeScript, but don't add types for props that aren't actively consumed by your code, even if you "know" the types you expect.
+Overtyping in intermediate layers leads to nothing but 💔.

 ### Testing another project using local RoverUI

 For simple projects, you should be able to use [`npm link`](https://docs.npmjs.com/cli/link.html) or [`yarn link`](https://yarnpkg.com/lang/en/docs/cli/link/) to temporarily and invisibly load your local copy of RoverUI as a dependency in another project.
 These tools both have caveats, though.
 They may fail on peer dependencies, and their symlinking strategy can introduce bugs in monorepos with multiple workspaces.